Building a Scenario - Learning Path

 Positions & Pay Tab

-The Positions and Pay tab provides a summary of all Positions in the Scenario with a line for each Position.
-The report provides columns for the Position information such as dimensions and title, as well as a column for every Pay Type that is used in the scenario.
+The Positions & Pay tab provides a summary of all positions in the scenario with a line for each position.
+The report provides columns for the position details such as dimensions and title, as well as a column for every pay type that is used in the scenario.
+A position may be edited from the Positions & Pay tab by clicking on the Position Title link.

 Notes:

-• If statistical accounts are in use, they are not included in totals with GL accounts.
+- If statistical accounts are in use, they are not included in totals with GL accounts.
+They can be viewed separately when Pay Type is set to Show Pay Types with Stat Accounts.

 FTE Analysis Tab

-The FTE Analysis tab provides a summary of Full Time Equivalents by dimension for the scenario.
+The FTE Analysis tab provides a summary of Full Time Equivalents by dimension for the selected scenario.

-• Click Load to bring back all dimensions so the Adjusted FTE calculations are reset
+- Click Load to bring back all dimension values and reset the Adjusted FTE calculations.

 Allocation Analysis Tab